defunctzombie/jetson-nano-image-maker/Readme.md

 ## Solution

-This repository allows me to do this.
-I can setup the base image (packages, user accounts, config) exactly as I want using the Dockerfile.
-I can iterate locally on the Dockerfile.
-I push the changes to Github and Github Actions runs and produces an image I can flash to an sd-card.
-This image is stored in the action workflow as an [artifact](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts)
+Using Docker and [buildx](https://docs.docker.com/buildx/working-with-buildx/) this repository is setup to create arm64 docker images.
+These images can then be turned into sd-card flashable .img files using the `create-image.sh` script.
+This script use nvidia l4t scripts to configure the rootfs with the correct boot files.

+Finally, all of this is automatically run with Github actions.
+After pushing a change to the repo, actions run and produce [artifacts](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts) with `.img` files that I can flash to an sd-card.

 Here's a screenshot of the artifact ready to download.